ualsg/ualsg.netlify.app/content/opportunities/application-guide.md

 {{< spoiler text="Do I have to take courses during the PhD?" >}}
 Yes, but the coursework requirement is not as heavy as in some other places such as the USA.
 You can also request to waive certain courses if you have taken relevant ones at the graduate school level.
+Further, our department offers the option of one or two independent study courses, which count as a regular course, during which a piece of research is executed and submitted as a report. which can be integrated in the PhD.
+This is an attractive option also because during one semester it allows you to have two supervisors, one of which is a co-supervisor from elsewhere at the department or another department.
 {{< /spoiler >}}

 {{< spoiler text="I am looking for a postdoc position, but you have no openings at the moment.
 Can I apply for some fellowship that would fund my postdoc in your group?" >}}
 Yes.
-We are happy to endorse candidates who are seeking external funding as long as they are a match (e.g. read the information above to get a better idea about it).
+We are happy to endorse candidates who are seeking external funding as long as they are [a match](#what-are-the-general-requirements-and-what-makes-an-application-excel) (e.g. read the information above to get a better idea about it).
 Check the [comprehensive list](../fellowships) that we prepared for candidates seeking external funding.
 {{< /spoiler >}}

-{{< spoiler text="I got admitted to the PhD programme, but I want to start later.
+{{< spoiler text="I got admitted to the PhD programme, but I want to start half year later.
 Is it possible to defer the admission?" >}}
 Usually yes.
 There are lots of valid reasons for that, e.g. waiting for an external scholarship outcome.
 Please contact the graduate school if you got admitted but would like to start at the next intake instead.
 {{< /spoiler >}}